 - To foster greater awareness, appreciation, and concern for Alexandria's natural environment.

-- To produce interpretive programs and exhibits on Alexandria's natural history in compliance with ADA requirements.
+- To produce interpretive programs and exhibits on Alexandria's natural history.

 - To provide residents with volunteer opportunities in conservation projects.